src-d/blog/content/post/hercules.v4.md

 {{% /caption %}}

 This feature yields an improvement of the analysis accuracy.
-However, nothing is free unfortunately: processing all the commits can considerably slow down the analysis. git/git used to be analyzed in less than 4 minutes - now it is 2 hours 45 minutes.
+However, nothing is free, unfortunately: processing all the commits can considerably slow down the analysis. git/git used to be analyzed in less than 4 minutes - now it is 2 hours 45 minutes.
 Of course, git/git is clearly an outlier since it uses branching **a lot**, yet still it can be reasonable to follow the old behavior sometimes.
 Therefore `hercules --first-parent` flag exists.